Best place to find information and services that your council provides...

 Skip permits are priced at £20 for 7 days and £20 for every subsequent 7 day period.

-If you have a complaint regarding a skip on the highway please contact our contact centre on 01744 676789 or alternatively email at email@example.com
+If you have a complaint regarding a skip on the highway please email our contact centre or telephone 01744 676789

 To place tables, chairs or other temporary furniture on the pavement in England and Wales you require a licence from your local authority.
 Criteria is as follows: